Korya25/Bookna-app/README.md

-(Add your screenshots to a screenshots/ folder in the repository)
+(Place screenshots in the screenshots/ folder.
+Use tools like Canva or Figma to add device frames for a professional look.)

 🎥 Demo
+See BookFlick in action, showcasing smooth animations like the Slider Card, heart toggle, and page transitions:
-(Record a short GIF using tools like LiceCap or ScreenToGif to showcase animations like the slider, heart toggle, or page transitions)
+(Record a 5-10 second GIF using LiceCap or ScreenToGif.
+Optimize with EZGIF to keep file size under 5MB.)

 🚀 Getting Started
-Follow these steps to run BookFlick locally:
+Run BookFlick locally with these steps:
 Prerequisites

-Flutter SDK (v3.0.0 or later)
+Flutter SDK: v3.0.0 or later
-Dart (v2.17.0 or later)
-A valid Google Books API key (set up in .env)
+Dart: v2.17.0 or later
+Google Books API Key: Obtain from Google Cloud Console A compatible IDE (VS Code, Android Studio)

 Installation